Princely states of Pakistan: Options of the Princes

-Attempts by Junagadh and Bantva Manavadar to accede
+Accession of Junagadh and Bantva Manavadar

-The princely state of Junagadh, a coastal state on the Kathiawar peninsula, had a mostly Hindu population but a Muslim ruler, Muhammad Mahabat Khan III, and in August 1947 he decided to accede to Pakistan, the first ruler of a state to do so.
+The princely state of Junagadh, a coastal state on the Kathiawar peninsula, had a mostly Hindu population but a Muslim ruler, Muhammad Mahabat Khan III, and in August 1947, he decided to accede to Pakistan, the first ruler of a state to do so.
 The Nawab's dewan, Sir Shah Nawaz Bhutto, delivered the Instrument of Accession to Jinnah in person, and on 13 September Jinnah accepted the accession.
-However, some of the Hindu subjects who formed the majority of the population revolted, and seeking to force the Nawab of Junagadh to change his decision, India imposed a blockade on the state.
+However, some of the Hindu subjects from the majority of the population revolted, and seeking to force the Nawab of Junagadh to change his decision, India imposed a blockade on the state.
 On 8 November, after giving up on all hope of assistance from Pakistan, Bhutto asked the Indian government to take over the administration of the state as a temporary measure to restore order.
 This arrangement was pending a final settlement through negotiations and did not mean that Junagadh had acceded to India.
 The Government of India installed a governor and arranged a referendum on the status of the state, which took place on 20 February 1948 and voted overwhelmingly for union with India.
 This led to the integration of Junagadh into India.
-India maintained that it had not invaded Junagadh, but had taken it over only after the Nawab’s government had completely collapsed.
+India maintained that it had not invaded Junagadh, but had taken it over only after the Nawab's government had completely collapsed.

+Bantva Manavadar

 Ghulam Moinuddin Khanji, Khan of Bantva Manavadar, a subordinate or vassal state of Junagadh, also signed an accession to Pakistan on 24 September 1947.
 The Indian police invaded Manavadar on 22 October, and the Khan was arrested.
 Following a plebiscite, the state was merged with the newly federated state of Saurashtra on 20 February 1949.
 The Khan was released as a result of the Liaquat–Nehru Pact of 8 April 1950.
 He lived in Karachi from 1951, where he continued to be recognized as a prince.
 He became president of the Pakistan Hockey Federation and died in 2003.

-Princely states of Pakistan in order of accession
+Princely states in order of accession

 Bahawalpur

-On 3 October 1947, after some delay, the Nawab (or Ameer) of Bahawalpur, Sadeq Mohammad Khan V, acceded his state to Pakistan, becoming the first ruler to do so successfully.
-As tens of thousands of Muslim refugees flooded into the state from the new India, the Ameer of Bahawalpur Refugee Relief and Rehabilitation Fund was instituted to provide for their relief.
+On 3 October 1947, after some delay, the Nawab (or Ameer) of Bahawalpur, Sir Sadiq Mohammad Khan V, acceded his state to Pakistan, becoming the first ruler to do so successfully.
+As tens of thousands of Muslim refugees flooded into the state from the new Dominion of India, the Ameer of Bahawalpur Refugee Relief and Rehabilitation Fund was instituted to provide for their relief.
 In 1953, the Ameer of Bahawalpur represented Pakistan at the coronation of Queen Elizabeth II.
-In 1955 he signed an agreement with the Governor-General of Pakistan, Malik Ghulam Muhammad, under which Bahawalpur became part of the province of West Pakistan, with effect from 14 October 1955, and the Ameer received a yearly privy purse of 32 lakhs of rupees, keeping his titles.
+In 1955, he signed an agreement with the Governor-General of Pakistan, Sir Malik Ghulam Muhammad, under which Bahawalpur became part of the province of West Pakistan, with effect from 14 October 1955, and the Ameer received a yearly privy purse of 32 lakhs of rupees, keeping his titles.